Understanding the Differences between Western vs Japanese Reiki

 Final Thoughts: Reiki Is Reiki

-At its core, Reiki is not about division or Japanese vs Western—it is about what resonates for each person.
+At its core, Reiki is not about division or Japanese vs Western or Traditional vs Modified/Hybrid, it is about what resonates for each person.
 What remains true is that Reiki, as an energy itself does not change, Reiki is Reiki both in Western and Japanese systems.
 The difference is how Reiki it is taught and practiced.

 Western Reiki has helped Reiki spread globally, making it accessible to millions.
 Takata Sensei has provided an incredible service to humanity by changing the practices the way she did to allow Reiki to continue to spread during and after the War.
 You can read more about that here.